T1nkov/TaskManager-Server/README.md

 - Node.js: A JavaScript runtime environment.
 - Express.js: A web application framework for Node.js.
-- MongoDB: A NoSQL document database for storing task and user data.
+- PostgreSQL: document database for storing task and user data.
 - JSON Web Tokens (JWT): For user authentication and authorization.
 - bcrypt: For hashing and salting passwords.
-- Mongoose: An Object-Data Mapping library for MongoDB.

 ## Getting Started